Essequibo River: 16th century

 In 1596 Lawrence Kemys, serving as second-in-command of Walter Raleigh's British expedition to Guiana, led a force inland along the banks of the Essequibo River, reaching what he wrongly believed to be Lake Parime.
 The next year Kemys, in command of the Darling, continued the exploration of the Guiana coast and the Essequibo River.

 17th century

 The first European settlement in Guyana was built by the Dutch along the lower part of the Essequibo in 1615.
 The Dutch colony of Essequibo was founded in 1616 and located in the region of the Essequibo River that later became part of British Guiana.

 The Dutch colonists remained on friendly terms with the Native American peoples of the area, establishing riverside sugarcane and tobacco plantations.
-In a document detailing instructions for the Dutch Postholder in Cuyuni, it was mentioned that Indians (Venezuelan Amerindians) trading in Chinese slaves to sell to people who lived along the Essequibo river were to be allowed to conduct their business.

 19th century

 The Dutch deterred many attacks from the British, French and Spanish for nearly two centuries, though they would later cede their territory to the British in 1814.

 The Independence war of Venezuela beginning in the 19th century ended the missionary settlements.
 At this time, Britain needed to have a colony, besides Trinidad, to serve the large trade sailboats on their large travel trading route around South America.

 Venezuela claims that the Essequibo is the true border between it and Guyana, claiming all territory west of it.
 The boundary was set between Venezuela and Guyana's then colonial power, Great Britain in 1899 through an arbitration proceeding.
 A letter written by Venezuela's legal counsel, named partner Severo Mallet-Prevost of New York City law firm Curtis, Mallet-Prevost, Colt & Mosle alleged that the Russian and British judges on the tribunal had acted improperly and granted the lion's share of the disputed territory to Britain due to a political deal between Russia and the United Kingdom.
 As a result, Venezuela has revived its claim to the disputed territory.